monkeywave/TLSKeyHunter/ground_truth/README.md

 ## Acknowledgments

-A special thank you to [Julian Lengersdorff]([https://github.com/JulianMueller](https://github.com/Julian-Lengersdorff)) for his outstanding work on building most of the ground truth dataset.
+A special thank you to an external collaborator for his outstanding work on building most of the ground truth dataset.
+Contributor details are omitted for anonymous submission.
 His contributions greatly enhanced our ability to test and validate TLSKeyHunter.

 ## Running a TLS Library Implementation